thibautrey/AirAstro/server/README.md

 # AirAstro Server

 This directory contains the Node.js service that runs on the Raspberry Pi.
-The server communicates with astronomy equipment exclusively through **INDI server**.
-Drivers are started using `indiserver` and properties are accessed via the native INDI interfaces.
-Driver installation and maintenance remain fully automatic.
+By default it communicates with astronomy equipment through **INDI**.
+An experimental **INDIGO** backend is also available which enables hot‑plugging of devices and a JSON WebSocket API.
+Set `DRIVER_BACKEND=indigo` to use INDIGO instead of INDI.
+Drivers are started using either `indiserver` or `indigo_server` depending on the selected backend and installation remains fully automatic.

 ## Requirements